-When a mortgage lender originates a loan, they must use the services of an independent, third-party appraiser to determine an objective value of the subject property.
-The lender will collect the fee for this service, but it will be paid to the appraiser, and not retained by the lender.
+When a mortgage lender originates a loan, they must use the services of an independent, third-party appraiser to determine the objective value of the subject property.
+The lender will collect the fee for this service, but it will be paid to the appraiser and not retained by the lender.

 An appraisal fee will typically run between $300 and $500, though it can be more in some markets and for specialized properties.

 To process your application, the mortgage lender will need to run a credit report.
 Since the reports are provided by an outside source, the lender will incur a fee for the service.
 That will generally be between $15 and $30.
 It will either be included in your application fee or paid at the closing.